International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_3_Securing_the_Platform.md

 We need to raise awareness of what security mechanisms can achieve and address limitations of trust mechanisms as well.

-* Deployment scenarios
+* Deployment scenarios -> Overview illustrations (1:1 1:n m:n)
     * Connector as a single device
     * Multiple connectors per device
     * Distributed deployment (e.g., k8s)
     * Discussion on-premise and cloud scenarios (cloud is basically on-premise at another site and operator)
+    * Deployment scenarios also depend on existing infrastructure and environment (existing modules, services, ...)
 * HW security features, their purpose and limitations (background)
     * HSM
     * TPM